Getsov/Motorsport-Events-Server/README.md

     Changes: Admin and User itself can change password.
     To fulfill the request, the user must send the old password, a new password and a repetition of the new password.
 The administrator must send a new password and repetition the new password.

-Examples:
+Examples on `Organizations` collection:
-Update entry with ID `:id` in the `organizations` collection:
+Update entry with ID `:id` in the `Organizations` collection:

 -   **Method:** `PUT`